elastic/terraform-provider-elasticstack/README.md

 ## Use of the provider
 The Elastic Stack provider allows you to manage and configure the Elastic stack (Elasticsearch, Kibana, etc) as code using `terraform`.

-Version `0.1.0` is an initial beta version of the Elastic Stack terraform provider.
-It is currently not yet fully supported by Elastic, but will be in subsequent versions.

-For this early release, we'd like to get feedback from early adopters.
-Any modifications made to resources in later versions will be communicated prior to release.

 ## Getting started